Baystation12/Baystation12-Lore/Culture/Religion.md

 ### Christianity

-	Christianity exists much in the same way that it did long ago- Splintered all around by the various different ideas and faiths that make it up from Catholicism to Orthodox Christianity to Mormonism, and even the new-age beliefs such as Joshuaism and Heterdox
+ Christianity exists much in the same way that it did long ago- Splintered all around by the various different ideas and faiths that make it up from Catholicism to Orthodox Christianity to Mormonism, and even the new-age beliefs such as Joshuaism and Heterodox
 Christianity.

  Today, the largest percentage of Christians (36%) follow the New Roman Catholic Church, named so due to its new location in Vaticano